SESYNC-ci/sesync-ci.github.io/_posts/2018-01-03-blog-shiny-pix.md

 ## Animal pictures from species names

 Another shiny app that used images to aid in data exploration shiny app was based on a large biodiversity data set.
 The main purpose of the app was to display country-level [time series](https://rstudio.github.io/dygraphs/shiny.html) data for a selected species---but with thousands of different taxa, exploring the dataset based on latin names proved difficult!
-So, I wanted to display some contextual information about the selected species aside from its latin name and the time series data.
-I incorporated functions from the [rinat](https://cran.r-project.org/web/packages/rinat/vignettes/rinatVignette.html) package to draw on [iNaturalist](http://www.inaturalist.org/) data, which includes urls of user-uploaded images based on taxa names.
+So, I wanted the app to display some contextual information about the selected species aside from its latin name and the time series data.
+This is possible with functions from the [rinat](https://cran.r-project.org/web/packages/rinat/vignettes/rinatVignette.html) package, whichs draws on [iNaturalist](http://www.inaturalist.org/) data---which includes urls of user-uploaded images based on taxa names.

 ```
 inat <- reactive({